 Is Vicky living her life in hell?
 Is this all a cry for help?
 It certainly seems harsh to me: to put your body through that kind of daily abuse and expose yourself to hostile, wounded people chasing an empty, fleeting high that quickly turns to the low of shame, ill health, addiction and pain.
 It makes me sad to think of it.
 I used to actively wish for Vicky to get better.
 I really believed in her.
-I sent so much love her way.
+I sent so much kindness her way.
 Maybe Vicky really is lost, in terrible pain, crying out for help and then pushing it away.
 I don’t know.
 I tried so hard to bring light to this situation.
 I would sure love to see Vicky bring that talent and intelligence to the world and do something creative: anything, even if it’s pure iconoclasm.

 With her current choices in life, Vicky is no iconoclast.
 She is no fighter, no activist, no threat to the corporate sleaze machine raping the Earth and dragging many of us into ill health, depression and addiction while they devise more products to treat those conditions.
 She’s helping them degrade and destroy her.
 I hope she changes that.
-Vicky could be such a force for authenticity and imagination in this world.

 Allow me to clarify something: Vicky has placed herself in the world of faded tattoos, cynicism, failed relationships, jaded cigarette voices, drug abuse, low vibes, silicone lips, strippers, scratch tickets and sleaze; and she will inhabit that world as long as it’s useful to her, but believe me, Vicky is not like them.
 This is an extremely keen intellect, a woman capable of success in almost anything.
 She’s also quite sensitive, so I suspect it will take ever more dangerous amounts of alcohol and substance abuse to cope with that degrading crowd and harsh environment.

 In some ways, this may be a story of the abysmal failure of education for the working class: schools deprived of inspiration or imagination in which underpaid, unsupported, frequently narrow-minded professionals trudging their way to retirement in a pitifully political and codified system fail to connect young people with the experience of ecstatic discovery they were born to have.
 In a numb, demoralized, massively propagandized society of ever greater disparity, the glitter of Wall Street or Madison Avenue are nice options for Yale grads (some choose Paris, or move to New York and write articles for the art world), but for Vicky’s and my class, the choices can be pretty bleak.
 It certainly appears as if no one connected this girl with the gifts she is clearly in possession of.
-The manipulation, addiction and subterfuge may in part be psychic byproducts of a highly gifted individual who hasn’t yet found a way to plug it in.
+The manipulation, addiction and subterfuge may in part be psychic byproducts of a highly gifted individual who hasn’t found a way to plug it in.

-Still, I see real arrogance in Vicky’s behavior.
+Still, I read real arrogance in Vicky’s behavior.
 Though they may talk endlessly of the complications and difficulties of their lives and cite these as reason when they fail to live up to their agreements, I believe addicts love their self-created drama.
 It’s one way to feel important in life.
 If she continues her life as a severe addict and manipulator, Vicky will have many self-created dramas and train wrecks, and hurt many people.
-Real human relationships call for vulnerability and real give and take, not just focus on self-gratification and pity.
+Real human relationships call for vulnerability and genuine give and take, not just focus on self-service, self-gratification and pity.

 I want to be clear on my intentions here.
 I changed all names but my own, and I don’t expect much from this entry.
 I don’t expect either of those women to apologize for the abusive little games they played; and I don’t believe my former work of eight years will put forth even a token gesture of an attempt at fairness.
-Ever.
-I just want to tell my story.
+I just wanna tell my story.
 I know there are others in situations like this, many who’ve had it far worse.
 At least I made it out.